 And do not forget the famous beaches around the city.
 Surfing is a national sport!
 We lived in Coogee Beach, with its crescent shaped beach and lovely little coffee shops and pubs, but there is of course world-famous Bondi beach, Manly, Palm Beach...just to name a few.
 Read more here.

 Melbourne is located in southeastern Australia.
 This is cosmopolitan city and there are many street-side coffee shops and little boutiques.
+The Yarra river winds its way through the city centre and central business district of the city.

 The zoo and Queen Victoria Market are among the most loved attractions in the city.
 At the coast and on nearby Philip Island you can watch penguins parading on the beach.